-For water bright and sweet and clear, A million fountains far and near, For gracious streamlets, lakes, and rills That flow from everlasting hills:
+For water bright and sweeet and clear, For gracious streamlets, lakes, and rills That flow from everlasting hills:

-For summer dews and timely frost, The sun's bright beams, not one ray lost, For willing hands to sow the seed And reap the barvest, great indeed: Give thanks!
-For hearth and home-love's altar fires-
+For summer dews and timely frost, The sun's bright beams, not one ray lost, For willing hands to sow the seed And reap the harvest, great indeed: Give thanks!

-For loving children, thoughtful sires; For tender mothers, gentle wives, Who fill our hearts and bless our lives: Give thanks?
+For hearth and home-love's altar fires For loving children, thoughtful sires; For tender mothers, gentle wives; Who fill our hearts and bless our lives:

-For heaven's care, life's journey through, For health and strength to dare and do, For ears to hear, for eyes to see
+For heaven's care, life's journey through, For health and strength to dare and do, For ears to hear, for eyes to see Earth's beauteous things on land and sea:

-Earth's beauteous things on land and sea: Give thanks!
+Give thanks!
 M. A. Kidder.